 \section{Introduction}

-Message passing algorithms on graphical models have become widely-used in high-dimensional optimization and inference problems in a range of fields \cite{Frey:98,WainwrightJ:08}.
-The fundamental principle of graphical models is to factor high-dimensional problems into sets of smaller problems of lower dimension.
-The factorization is represented via a graph where the problem variables and factors are represented by the graph vertices, and the dependencies between them represented by edges.
-Message passing methods such as loopy belief propagation (BP) use this graphical structure to perform approximate inference or optimization in an iterative manner.
-In each iteration, inference or optimization is performed ``locally" on the sub-problems associated with each factor, and ``messages" are passed between the variables and factors to account for the coupling between the local problems.
+For high-dimensional optimization and inference problems, message-passing algorithms constructed from graphical models have become widely-used in many fields \cite{Frey:98,WainwrightJ:08,Koller:09}.
+The fundamental principle of graphical models is to decompose high-dimensional problems into sets of smaller low-dimensional problems.
+The decomposition is represented using a bipartite graph, where the problem variables and factors are represented by the graph vertices and the dependencies between them represented by edges.
+Message passing methods such as loopy belief propagation (BP) use this graphical structure to perform optimization or approximate inference in an iterative manner.
+In each iteration, optimization or inference is performed ``locally" on the sub-problems associated with each factor, and ``messages" are passed between the variables and factors to account for the coupling between these sub-problems.

-Although effective in a range of problems, loopy BP is only as computationally simple as the problems in the constituent factors.
-If the factors themselves are of high dimensions, exact implementation of loopy BP will be computationally intractable.